jofas/blog/content/002-first-time-running/index.md

 it didn't matter.
 What is reason worth if you can be alive instead?
 To make my first run after eight years perfect in its foolishness, I sprinted.
-If you want to call this wobbling and staggering gait I depicted sprinting, that is.
-Moaning and groaning like a rutting stag, wheezing and coughing like a chain smoker, spitting and screaming like a maniac I crossed the finish line.
+Wobbling and staggering like a drunk, moaning and groaning like a rutting stag, wheezing and coughing like a chain smoker, spitting and screaming like a maniac I crossed the finish line.

 How I felt afterwards nearly made up for the wreckage I caused myself.
 My first runner's high.